 Author name: Rachel Rahm

 The theme for this year’s ASHP Mid-Year Conference is “Some Mid-Year Magic.”
-To celebrate the contributions and magic that our talented pharmacists and technicians bring to their patients, we are launching a new series called Moments in Pharmacy.
-Today we feature Reynant Jackson, CPhT, a pharmacy technician and supervisor working at Loretto Hospital in Chicago for […]
+To celebrate the contributions and magic that our talented pharmacists and technicians bring to their patients, we created a new series called Moments in Pharmacy.
+Today, we feature Danielle Crowley, PharmD, RPh, and Clinical Operations Pharmacist at Hogan Regional Center in Danvers MA.
+What does

-Moments in Pharmacy – Reynant Jackson Read More »
+Moments in Pharmacy – Danielle Crowley Read More »

 Headshot of local pharmacy technician Donna